Do you ever feel that if you could just get organized, you might get something accomplished?

 I couldn’t believe it when I found 3 partially used bottles of apple cider vinegar opened!

 That is ridiculous!
 I started cleaning, consolidating and even threw out a few things!
+Getting organized had been put off too long!

 My favorite part of all this was the fact that even though my pantry area is large, it tends to get difficult to enter because of all the 5 gallon buckets that I use to store bulk items.
 Buckets coupled with large cans of vegetables like green beans, tomato sauce and diced tomatoes can make it difficult to get to what I need.
 Now that is cleaned up and I can get to my shelves!